Unemployment in China: Rural labor migration and urban unemployment

 The unemployment rates of every country throughout the world are strongly correlated with gross domestic product and rural and urban labor.
-Official government statistics show that unemployment in China is unusually low relative to gross domestic product and suspiciously stable.
+According to a 2017 economic study, official government statistics show that unemployment in China is unusually low relative to gross domestic product and suspiciously stable.
 China's labor market was highly regulated and dominated by state-owned enterprises, with an average unemployment rate of 3.7 per cent between 1988 and 1995, but this rose sharply after numerous lay-offs between 1995 and 2002, reaching an average unemployment rate of 9.5 per cent between 2002 and 2009.
 These changes had the greatest impact on non-technical workers from rural area, particularly less educated women and younger workers.
 Lastly, estimates of unemployment and labor force participation rates were provided for all urban residents, including migrants without a registered permanent residence.
 As of 2018, the total number of registered migrant workers stands at around 288.4 million.

 In 2002, economists Fan Zhai and Zhi Wang simulated China's economy following its accession to the World Trade Organization.
 The study concluded that there was a need for coordination between China's rural-urban migration policy, labor market reform, and trade liberalization measures.
 This action would not only prevent a deterioration in urban unemployment, but also increase the flexibility of the labor market to create more employment opportunities for rural unskilled labor workers from the agricultural sector.

-Impact of the global financial crisis on unemployment
+Impact of the 2008 financial crisis on unemployment

-Many migrant workers returned to their homes following the Global Financial Crisis (GFC).
-The GFC resulted in reduced consumer demand in developed countries while export orders for Chinese goods declined.
-During the financial crisis, prices fell sharply, businesses and consumers were unable to repay their debts, and financial institutions ran short of liquidity.
+Many migrant workers returned to their homes following the 2008 financial crisis.
+The 2008 financial crisis resulted in reduced consumer demand in developed countries while export orders for Chinese goods declined.
+During the 2008 financial crisis, prices fell sharply, businesses and consumers were unable to repay their debts, and financial institutions ran short of liquidity.
 Migrant workers, who were already socially and legally marginalized from the precarious nature of their employment, experienced increased poverty.
 At the beginning of 2009, the number of unemployed immigrants exceeded 20 million, accounting for about 40% of the total population who lost their jobs.
 In the months following August 2008, China's export orders declined sharply, especially in coast cities.
 Most businesses within the Pearl River Delta Economic Zone closed.
 This resulted in poor job opportunities for college graduates, which further decreased labor force participation rates.
 However, the government provided assistance to the unemployed and was responsible for stabilizing the unemployment situation of urban registered permanent residents to increase employment opportunities.

 State capacity and governance issues to address unemployment

+To mitigate unemployment and support labor market stability, the Chinese government has introduced various policy measures, notably unemployment insurance, vocational training, and reemployment programs.
+These policies aim to cushion the impact of job loss and facilitate workforce adaptation to economic restructuring and technological advancements.